-It was eventually relocated on top of the pedestal in Pennington Gardens, Adelaide, due to a few complaints in the years from 1902 to 1930 regarding the shamefulness of its nakedness.
+It was eventually relocated on top of the pedestal in Pennington Gardens, Adelaide, due to a few complaints from 1902 to 1930 regarding the shamefulness of its nakedness.

-In 2000 the Lord Mayor of Adelaide wanted Hercules back at Victoria Square.
-This never happened though.
+In 2000 the Lord Mayor of Adelaide wanted Hercules back at Victoria Square, but that never happened.

-Venus (Aphrodite) – In a prime position on North Terrace right in front of Government House.
-You can see Government House behind the wall.
+Venus (Aphrodite) – Can be found in a prime position on North Terrace right in front of Government House.
+You can see a top portion of Government House behind the wall.

-Venus has the honour of being Adelaide’s very first public street statue unveiled in 1892.
+Venus has the honor of being Adelaide’s very first public street statue unveiled in 1892.

 Neptune (Poseidon) – A large king Neptune statue once stood next to the Neptune Service Station at Darlington on South Road.
 Last seen in the area in 1989.